We Not Naughty

-We Not Naughty (孩子不坏 (孩子不壞)) is a Singaporean comedy film directed by Jack Neo.
+We Not Naughty (孩子不坏 (孩子不壞)) is a 2012 comedy film directed by Jack Neo.
 It was officially released on 19 January 2012 in Singapore.
 It is also a spin-off to I Not Stupid, I Not Stupid Too, the I Not Stupid Too TV series and Homerun.

 Plot

 Chen Weijie (Shawn Lee) and Damien Liu Jianren (Joshua Ang) are two ITP (Abbreviation for International Technological Polytechnic) students who are constantly put down for being "dumb" despite the fact that they display a talent for designing and creating gadgets, which placed the both of them in the Design and Technology, Science Technology Engineering and Mathematics and Electrical and Electronics Engineering course.
 Damien comes from a wealthy single-parent home and is estranged from his mother Cynthia Phua (Dawn Gan) and younger brother Amos Liu (Amos Yee), a fluent English speaker.
 He joins the local street gang of loan sharks and got the opportunity to work with the loan shark, gangster and crime boss in charge named Ah Qiang (Roy Li) and becomes a loan shark runner, which he then brings Weijie in with him later on and work together as loan shark runners, by helping the loan sharks to spray paint, splash paint and write threats.
 Weijie's father Mr. Chen (Jacky Chin) is a taxi driver and compulsive gambler who frequently swings from loving husband and father to crazed gambler running away from loan sharks (One of the loan shark portrayed by Tony Koh Beng Hoe).
 To complicate matters, his younger sister Nicole Chen (Cheryl Yeo) is academically gifted in her studies in secondary school and pampered by their mother, Mrs. Chen (Xiang Yun), thus causing frequent quarrels and misunderstanding amongst them.
 Unknown to the rest of them, Nicole becomes involved in a serious cyberbullying case and later becomes a victim of bullying herself.

 One day, Mr Liew CK (Daniel Chan) is announced as Weijie and Damien's new form teacher and also the subject teacher for the Design and Technology, Science Technology Engineering and Mathematics and Electrical and Electronics Engineering course.
 The young and energetic Liew CK tries hard to connect with the group but they fail to respond.
 He challenges them to compete in a radio-controlled helicopter race and if he loses, he will do a run of ITP in the nude.
 The students defeat him and he honours his promise.
 The story and the controversy it caused made the national news.
 However, he had earned his students' respect and they responded accordingly when interviewed by the press conference.
 As a result, the board of directors and the school principal ultimately decided that he could still continue teaching the Design and Technology, Science Technology Engineering and Mathematics and Electrical and Electronics Engineering course and would not be fired from ITP.